tokenika/eosfactory/README.md

 Please refer to [this document](http://eosfactory.io/sphinx/build/html/releases/ReleaseNotesVersion1.1.html).

-## Status
+## Current status

-As of `v1.1` release EOSFactory is production-ready, which means it can be used for working with real-life smart-contracts.
+As of the `v1.1` release EOSFactory is a production-ready system, which means it can be used for working with real-life smart-contracts.

 Both local (private) testnets and remote (public) testnets are supported.
+Theoretically you could even use it on the EOS mainnet, even though it's not recommended at this stage for security reasons.

 ## Roadmap